m3g/ComplexMixtures.jl/docs/src/installation.md

 First you need to install the Julia language in your platform, from:
 [http://julialang.org](http://julialang.org).
 Julia version 1.6 or greater is required.

+!!! tip
+     New to Julia?
+Julia is a modern high-level yet performant programming language.
+Some tips and a nice workflow for using it effectively can be found [here](https://m3g.github.io/JuliaNotes.jl/stable/workflow/).

+     For this specific package, following a the step-by-step examples provided here after installing Julia should be enough.

 Next, run julia, and within the julia REPL interface, install the ComplexMixtures package using
 ```julia-repl
 julia> import Pkg